 Asking other international students about what has worked for them regarding cell phones and SIM cards is the best place for you to start.
 There are many shops in Greenville where you can purchase a SIM card/American phone number.
 We recommend that you do this as soon as possible.
+ECULA uses ECU email to communicate with students.
 You will also be able to sign up for ECU alerts and other notifications as well as check your ECU email with your cell phone.